 - Articles (peer-reviewed, scholarly, popular)

 - Book and film reviews

 - Maps and atlases

 - Music and audio collections

 - Statistical and numerical data

 - Still and moving image collections

-Microfiche and Microfilm contain miniaturized images of pages from printed text such as archival documents, newspapers, magazines, journals, and books which can be read using a special reader.
+Microforms (microfiche and microfilm) contain miniaturized images of pages from printed text, such as archival documents, newspapers, magazines, journals, and books, which can be read using a special reader.

-For subject-specific collection questions, contact a Library Liaison.
+For subject-specific collection questions, contact a liaison librarian.